bodywork-ml/bodywork-core/docs/user_guide.md

 # User Guide

 This is a comprehensive guide to deploying ML projects to k8s using Bodywork.
-It assumes that you understand the [key concepts](key_concepts.md) that Bodywork is built upon and that you have worked-through the Quickstart examples.
+It assumes that you understand the [key concepts](key_concepts.md) that Bodywork is built upon and that you have worked-through the Quickstart Tutorials.

 ## Deployment Project Structure